 How Much Screen Time Is Too Much For a Distance Learner?

-Even in a normal world you would also need to add the screen time spent on school computers used for a variety of purposes, such as searching Google and doing research.
+Even in a normal world you would also need to add the screen time spent on school computers used for a variety of purposes.
+These activities include searching Google and doing research.
 All of these online activities add up to a staggering number of hours per day looking at screens.
 And now we must also take into account the time spent doing online school.
-85% of parents worry about the amount of time their kids are spending online these days.

 The WHO & CDC both recommend no more than 2 hours of screen time for children under 18.
 Finding further specifics, The American Academy for Pediatrics urges a 1-hour screen time maximum for children under 6 years old.